kaschaefer/MeetMe/README.md

 *A meeting owner would be able to choose a meeting duration and only see available times for at least that duration.
 The application already has the functionality to implement this in the crop function (I just didn't have time)

 *The date and time range chosen by the meeting owner would be displayed on the page when another user is responding to that meeting request

+*Send an email to the owner of a meeting when everyone who was invited has responded.

 *The code would be cleaner (Sorry!) with repetitive logic factored into classes and functions